TACC/containers_at_tacc/docs/containerize-your-code/docker_build.rst

 **Test the Image**

 We can test a newly-built image two ways: interactively and non-interactively.
-In interactive testing, we will use docker run to start a shell inside the image, just like we did when we were building it.
+In interactive testing, we will use Docker run to start a shell inside the image, just like we did when we were building it.
 The difference this time is that we are NOT mounting the code inside with the `-v` flag, because the code is already in the container:

 .. code-block:: bash

-   [local]$ docker run --rm -it wallen/pi-estimator:0.1 /bin/bash ...
+   [local]$ docker run --rm -it username/pi-estimator:0.1 /bin/bash ...
    root@e01e374d7749:/# ls /code
    pi.py